eugeneoei/basic-react-code-snippets/render-giphys-redux-create-async-thunk/README.md

 You may read more about it [here](https://redux-toolkit.js.org/api/createAsyncThunk#payloadcreator).

-In this example, notice `thunkAPI` is destructured and the action `updateCounter` is dispatched after asynchronous API call is completed.
+In this example, notice `thunkAPI` is destructured and the action `updateCounter` is dispatched after asynchronous API call is completed where a `counter` value tracks the number of times the giphy API is called.

 # Running this `react` app